johnnyzuniga/readiohead/README.md

 # ReadioHead
-An Application for Matching Story Emotions with Music
+An application for matching story emotions with music

 ### Stack:
 - ReactJS